Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 ## API Points

-You'll be able to find all API points at "homeassistant.local/docs" whereas homeassistant.local is your host name.
+You'll be able to find all API points in the Web UI.
+All outside access to the API and Web UI is blocked.
+Only through Home Assistant the API can be accessed.
+This means the integration is allowed to communicate while the rest is not.

 These points will allow you to GET data:

 - /apiv1/json								- Return a full list of all device data.